dibakash/IITM-PDSA/week_2/lecture_1.md

 >   - After $n = 5000$, $f(n)$ overtakes $g(n)$
 >     - $6000^3 > 5000 \times 6000^2$

-We are interested in these $t(n)$ in different forms that occur as different growth functions-
+We are interested in this $ t (n)$ in different forms that occur as different growth functions-

 > Typical growth functions
 >